hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ## Getting/Setting OMCI vendor ID (ME 256)
-This setting must be set with the `misc` binary and the `vendor set GPON"` command.
+This setting must be changed with the `misc` binary and the `vendor set GPON"` command.
-For example, if the Vendor like `GPON`,
+For example, if the Vendor is like `GPON`:
 ```
 #ONT/system/misc> vendor set "GPON"
 ```

-The get command can also be used to retrieve the set PON S/N Vendor field.
+The get command can also be used to retrieve the configured PON S/N Vendor field.
 ```
 #ONT/system/misc> vendor get
 vendor: GPON